Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Progressive Binarization PCE

-Figure~\ref{fig: corte y binarizacion vs iteration} illustrates this process by showing the evolution of the number of nodes assigned to the cut together with the binarization metric as a function of the iteration (update of $\alpha$) in the iterative procedure.
-The figure clearly shows how the constraint is progressively satisfied, eventually reaching the exact target value $c$, while the variables simultaneously become fully binarized.
+Figure~\ref{fig: corte y binarizacion vs iteration} illustrates this process by showing, as a function of the iteration (i.e. of each update of $\alpha$), the percentage of runs that satisfy the constraint together with the binarization metric.
+Both quantities follow remarkably similar trajectories: for each graph, the iteration at which all runs satisfy the constraint essentially coincides with the one at which the variables reach full binarization.
+The agreement also holds across instances, since the graph that binarizes more slowly is likewise the last one to attain complete constraint satisfaction.
+This provides direct evidence that, in PB-PCE, constraint satisfaction is governed by the \textbf{progressive binarization} of the encoded variables.
 An example of the evolution of the variables during the iterative process is provided in the Appendix.

-In conclusion, the proposed Iterative-$\alpha$ PCE method provides an optimization subroutine that does not require any prior estimation of the parameter $\alpha$.
-By iteratively updating $\alpha$ throughout the optimization process, it consistently achieves high-quality solutions, driving the optimization toward the binary domain through full variable binarization while satisfying the constraint in $100\%$ of the executions and systematically outperforming standard PCE.
+In conclusion, the proposed PB-PCE method provides an optimization subroutine that does not require any prior estimation of the parameter $\alpha$.
+By progressively updating $\alpha$ throughout the optimization process, it consistently achieves high-quality solutions, driving the optimization toward the binary domain through full variable binarization while satisfying the constraint in $100\%$ of the executions and systematically outperforming standard PCE.

 From a hardware perspective, this iterative strategy increases the number of circuit executions required.
 However, the quantum circuit remains unchanged across iterations, and only the parameters of the variational ansatz are updated.